mucximilian/memstats/README.md

 Currently only the all-time points are plotted.

 The stats are retrieved daily via a cron-job controlled PHP script and stored in a MySQL database.
-The # CSV file is created using the export function of PHPMyAdmin.
-The POINTS_DAY data is no longer available via the API (as of 2015-12-15)
+Using the export function of PHPMyAdmin, a CSV file is created containing the following data:

+*DATE           Date of the data retrieval *POINTS_TOTAL   Cumulative sum of all points *POINTS_DAY     No longer available via the API (as of 2015-12-15) *POINTS_MONTH   Cumulative sum of points in one month *POINTS_WEEK    Cumulative sum of points in one week *ITEMS          Cumulative count of learned items *FOLLOWERS      Number of followers
+*FOLLOWING      Number of people following

 ##TO DOs
-* POINTS WEEK
-* POINTS MONTH
-* FOLLOWERS/FOLLOWING
-* ITEMS
+*Period subsets (week, month, year, total)
+*Adding points/average points per period graphs *Adding items/items average per period graphs
+*Adding followers/following graph